emadb/billy/README.md

 ## Welcome to Scrooge

 This is a simple invoice and tracking application suited for small companies.
+It helps you in managing your daily task in your daily business: track activities, expenses and invoices.

 What can you do with scrooge?